mlco2/codecarbon/CONTRIBUTING.md

 docker-compose up -d
 ```
 Please see [Docker specific documentation](./docker/README.md) for more informations.
+When up, the API documentation is locally available at the following URL : http://localhost:8008/redoc and can be used for testing.

-Create a file `.codecarbon.config` with the content:
+In order to connect make codecarbon automatically connect to the local API, create a file `.codecarbon.config` with the content:
 ```
 [codecarbon]
 api_endpoint = http://localhost:8008